mannysz/circle-github-submodules/README.rst

-Contentools Deployment Tools
+Circle-CI Github Submodules
 =================================

-This repository holds the module that integrates GitHub Webhooks Handler with Heroku deployment on Circle-CI infrastructure.
+This repository holds the module that integrates GitHub Webhooks Handler with Circle-CI API build triggering.
+Once a submodule that is hooked to this endpoint is updated on GitHub, it will triiger a build on the given branch it was updated.

 The problem solved
 ---------------------------------